Blockstream/satellite/README.md

 These items are available from resellers around the world and we are currently working with a vendor to provide complete kits and components.

 ## <a name="dish"></a> 1.
-Minimum 45cm Satellite Dish (bigger is better)
+Minimum 45cm/60cm Satellite Dish (bigger is better)

-Blockstream Satellite is designed to work with small antennas of only 45cm in diameter.
+Blockstream Satellite is designed to work with small antennas.
+In Ku band, it is expected to work with antennas of only 45cm in diameter, while in C band it is expected to work with 60cm or higher.
 However, a larger antenna is always better.
-When possible, we recommend installing an antenna larger than 45cm if one is readily available.
+When possible, we recommend installing an antenna larger than the referred minimum if one is readily available.
 60cm, 90cm, and 1.2m antennas are readily available.

-Other than size, the only additional requirement is that the antenna will work with Ku band and higher frequencies.
+Other than size, the only additional requirement is that the antenna will work with the frequency band that suits your coverage region.

 ### Satellite Frequency Bands

-Blockstream Satellite operates in Ku band.
+Blockstream Satellite operates in Ku band and C band, depending on region.
+Ku band is used in North America, South America, Africa and Europe.
+C band is used in Asia.

 >C band:     3.4 GHZ - 4.2 GHz
 >